dzaima/CBQN/src/README.md

 #include "utils/utf.h"
 u64 sz = utf8lenB(x); TALLOC(char, buf, sz+1); toUTF8(x, buf); buf[sz]=0; /*use buf as a C-string*/ TFREE(buf);

-// src/utils/mut.h provides a way to build an array by copying parts of other arrays

 // some functions for making specific arrays:
 B r = m_unit(x); // equivalent to <𝕩
 B r = m_hunit(x); // like the above, except no fill is set